Kumodatsu/CharacterSheet/README.md

 data, copy the backup file back to the aforementioned location.

 ## Usage (latest version)
-At the moment, most of the functionality of the addon can be used through the UI.
-All of the functionality can be accessed through slash commands.
+All of the functionality can be used either through the UI or slash commands.
 All commands provided by the addon start with `/cs`.
 Use the command `/cs help` to view a listing of all available commands, and `/cs help <command>` to see an explanation of the given command.
 The most important use cases of the addon are described below.
-See the [wiki][2] for more detailed information.

 ### Editing your stat block
 Use the edit frame to edit your stat block.
-The frame can be toggled on and off with the command `/cs toggle edit`.
+The frame can be toggled on and off through the minimap menu, or with the command `/cs toggle edit`.
 Use the arrow buttons to add or remove points from a stat.
 Click the power level in the top of the frame to change your power level.
 At the bottom of the frame, the number of skill points you have left are displayed, as well as values that are derived from your stats (HP and heal modifier).
 It is impossible to create invalid stat blocks.

 ### Using your stats
+Use the stat frame to perform rolls and modify you and your pet's health.
+The stat frame can be toggled on and off through the minimap menu, or with the command `/cs toggle stats`.
 Click a stat in your stat frame to roll with that stat's modifier.
-The stat frame can be toggled on and off with the command `/cs toggle stats`.
 You can also use `/cs roll <stat>` to roll with the given stat modifier.
 For example, use `/cs roll str` to roll for Strength (1d20 + STR).

-Use `/cs heal` to roll for healing in combat (1d10 + heal mod) and `/cs heal safe` to roll for healing out of combat (1d14 + heal mod).
 The heal button will perform a heal roll.
-The combat icon next to the heal button determines whether the heal roll is an in combat or out of combat heal roll.
+Click the combat icon next to the button to switch between out of combat ("safe") and in combat heals.
-Click the icon to switch between the two.
 The minus and plus buttons next to the HP bar can be used to set your HP.

-Use `/cs addresource <name> <min> <max> <bar color> <text color>` to add an extra resource bar to your stats frame.
-For example, use `/cs addresource Sanity 0 10 purple white` to add a purple Sanity bar that ranges from the values 0 through 10.
-Use `/cs removeresource` to remove it again.
+You can add a custom resource, such as Sanity or anything else, to your stats frame.
+Click the "Manage resource" option in the minimap menu, or use the command `/cs toggle resource`.
+Enter a name, minimum and maximum value, and colors for the display bar.
+The resource bar will then appear in your stats frame under your health bar.
+Click the "Disable resource" button to remove the resource.

 ### Using pets
-At the moment, adding and removing pets can not yet be done with the UI.
-Use `/cs pet` to toggle the pet health bar and attack button on/off in the stat frame.
+You can toggle a pet using the minimap menu.
+This will add the pet UI to your stats frame.
 Click the pet attack button to perform a pet attack roll.
 The total damage value of the attack is displayed in the chat.

 Use `/cs setpetatk <stat>` to set the stat used to calculate pet attack damage to something other than Charisma.
 You should only do this with permission of the game master!

 ### TRP3 interoperation
 You can optionally give the addon permission to interact with TRP3 if you have